TedMcManus/Grid_Synth/README.md

 ## Functionality (How the sound gets to you)
-The sound engine behind the user interface is loosely based on classic analog subtractive synthesizers.
-For those unfamiliar with the basics of subtractive synthesis, Yamaha has published a very comprehensive guide [here](https://yamahasynth.com/learn/synth-programming/subtractive-synthesis-101-part-one-the-basics).

 Every time that a key is pressed, one of the internal oscillators is assigned a note value, and is added to the list of notes that are audible.
 This is the beginning of a chain of digital sound processing that ends in the computer speakers.